FRSOURCE/cypress-plugin-visual-regression-diff/README.md

   // title used for naming the image file
   // default: Cypress.currentTest.titlePath (your test title)
   title: `${Cypress.currentTest.titlePath.join(' ')} (${Cypress.browser.displayName})`
+  // pass a path to custom image that should be used for comparison
+  // instead of checking against the image from previous run
+  // default: undefined
+  matchAgainstPath: '/path/to/reference-image.png'
 })
 ```